 If we take the lower bound of every positive feedback in the climate system we already know will be triggered as the result of the path we are on right now, which we absolutely can’t curb and won’t even try to curb, the picture looks like this:

-Current global warming measurements acknowledge about 1.1 degrees C of anomalous warming given a certain baseline.
+Current measurements acknowledge about 1.2 degrees C of anomalous warming given the pre-industrial baseline.
 Estimates are that baseline should be corrected for by + 0.1 C because there is strong evidence that human activity prior to the industrial revolution, already caused 0.1 C of warming.
-That gives us 1.2.
+That gives us 1.3.

 Then there is the phenomenon of global dimming.
 As we burn coal and oil, small particles get into the atmosphere blocking sun rays as they come in, actually providing a cooling effect on the energy system.
 The most dire estimates attribute way over 0.5 degrees C of cooling due to that effect.
 Pan evaporation measurements come to mind.
 Look it up.